 Despite this disappointing reality, I'm here to tell you that hope is not lost.
 In fact, there's a very easy way to capitalize on your investment.
 You see, in most cases the exercise is not the problem.
 The problem is that people fail to invest in the other important commodity that, in combination with exercise, yields the biggest returns.

 Now I could write a dozen articles focused on straightening out the nutritional problems of the world.
-But those articles are for another day.
 In this article today, I intend to focus on what is, in my opinion, the most important aspect of exercise nutrition—eating during the post-workout period.
 The knowledge of how to eat during this time will maximize your efforts in the gym and yield the biggest returns on your time investment.

 Remodeling and The Post-Workout Period